joann-camacho/install-active-directory/README.md

 <h2>High-Level Steps</h2>

  ***A- Prereq: Create a Windows VM and Windows Server VM in Azure.
-Then, remote login to Windows Server VM***
+Then, remote login to Windows Server VM.
+Select link to [create VM in Azure](http://portal.azure.com)***

 - Step 1: Install [Wireshark](https://www.wireshark.org) in the Windows VM to observe Packet tracing.
 - Step 2: Attempt to ping Linux VM in Windows VM using Powershell.
 Observe the traffic in Wireshark